 - (1) Amounts reported in this column do not reflect the amounts actually received by our named executive officers.
-Instead, these amounts reflect the aggregate grant date fair value of each warrant to purchase a membership interest unit granted to the named executive officers during the fiscal years ended December 31, 2016, as computed in accordance with FASB ASC 718.
+Instead, these amounts reflect the aggregate grant date fair value of each stock award to purchase a share of common stock granted to the named executive officers during the fiscal year ended December 31, 2018, as computed in accordance with FASB ASC 718.
 Assumptions used in the calculation of these amounts are included in the notes to our consolidated financial statements included in this prospectus.
-As required by SEC rules, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions.
-Our named executive officers will only realize compensation to the extent the trading price of our common membership interest units is greater than the exercise price of such warrant to purchase a membership interest unit. - (2) During the year ended December 31, 2016, Mr. Moyer was paid \$167,500 of the \$335,000 owed to him under such agreement due to the financial condition of the Company as well as \$27,052 owed for service performed in 2016.
-The Company paid Mr. Moyer an additional \$167,500 during the year ended December 31, 2017 in order to compensate him for the salary he was owed for the services that he provided in 2016.
-During the year ended December 31, 2017, Mr. Moyer voluntarily agreed to two temporary salary reductions, reducing his total 2017 salary to \$282,505.
-At December 31, 2017, Mr. Moyer had been paid \$256,734 of the \$282,505 owed for services performed in 2017, leaving \$25,771 accrued at December 31, 2017, that is to be paid in 2018. - (3) During the year ended December 31, 2016, Mr. Williams was paid \$162,231 of the \$222,000 owed to him under such agreement due to the financial condition of the Company as well as \$8,539 owed for service performed in 2016.
-The Company paid Mr. Williams an additional \$59,769 during the year ended December 31, 2017 in order to compensate him for the salary he was owed for the services that he provided in 2016.
-During the year ended December 31, 2017, Mr. Williams agreed to a temporary salary reduction, reducing his total 2017 salary to \$217,769.
+As required by SEC rules, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions. - (2) In connection with the termination of the Carve-Out Plan and the approval of the LTIP on January 31, 2018, the Company issued 445,009 shares of restricted common stock to its named executive officers, whose proceeds under the Carve-Out Plan were vested as of that date.
+See also "Executive Compensation Non-Equity Incentive Plans".
+Such shares were issued to such officers on January 31, 2018, and were to be released in three equal tranches on September 1, 2018, March 1, 2019 and September 1, 2019.
+The amounts listed in this column reflect the total value of such shares issued on January 31, 2018.
+See the footnotes to the table in "Executive Compensation Outstanding Equity Awards as of December 31, 2018" for the value of the shares released to each named executive officer in each tranche. - (3) During the year ended December 31, 2017, Mr. Moyer was paid \$256,734 of the \$282,505 owed to him under the temporary salary reduction that he agreed to receive under his employment agreement with the Company, as well as \$167,000 owed for services performed in 2016.
+During the year ended December 31, 2018, Mr. Moyer's voluntary reduced compensation continued through June 4, 2018, reducing his total 2018 salary to \$299,566 instead of \$335,000.
+In addition, the Company paid Mr. Moyer an additional \$25,771 during the year ended December 31, 2018 in order to compensate him for the salary that he was owed for the services that he provided in 2017. - (4) During the year ended December 31, 2017, Mr. Williams was paid \$217,769 under the temporary salary reduction that he agreed to receive under his employment agreement with the Company, as well as \$59,769 owed for services performed in 2016.
+During the year ended December 31, 2018, Mr. Williams' voluntary reduced compensation continued through June 4, 2018, reducing his total 2018 salary to \$228,365 instead of \$250,000.

-Outstanding Equity Awards as of December 31, 2017
+Outstanding Equity Awards as of December 31, 2018

-The following table provides information regarding the unexercised warrants to purchase common stock held by each of our named executive officers:
+The following table provides information regarding the unexercised warrants to purchase common stock and stock awards held by each of our named executive officers: